JeromRequillo/class/README.md

 This project is open-source under the MIT License — feel free to modify, improve, and personalize it.

-👨‍🏫 Built with passion by JEROOM REQUILLO ,LPT
+👨‍🏫 Built with passion by JEROM REQUILLO ,LPT